Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 </div>
 </details>

-### 2. Don't put in SSN or credit card information on any site that is http://, make sure it is https://
+### 2. Don't put in social security number or credit card information on any site that is http:// - make sure it is https://

 #### The Short

-Look at the beginning of a URL before entering ANY financial or credit card data
+Look at the beginning of a URL before entering ANY financial or credit card data to make sure it starts with https://.

 <details><summary>The Details</summary>
 <div class="details-highlight">